-Description of the need for action:

-Brief description of how the family will act to fulfill the need described:

-(Example: Dishes are not being put away after dishwasher is done.)
+Description of the need for action: Brief description of how the family was act to fulfill the need described: (Example: Dishes are not being put away after act to fulfill the need described: dishwasher is done.)
 (Example: Create a schedule of putting dishes away.)